 We have air all around us.
-Though we cannot see it but it can be perceived by the feeling of touch and when the wind blows against the skin.
+Though we cannot see it it can be perceived by the feeling of touch and when the wind blows against the skin.
 And we can see the effects of air through the motion of trees, fans, and windmills.
-Motion, movement and speed are means by which we recognize Vayu.
+Motion, movement, and speed are means by which we recognize Vayu.
 Akash or space is the seat of Vayu.
 Vayu is responsible for all movements in the cosmos.
-It might not be the air that flows in the earth’s atmosphere, but air itself can take various forms to control the movements in the cosmos as a whole.
-Due to Vayu there is vibration in the cosmos and in the body the same vibration at a micro level is responsible for the sustenance of life.
-In our body it controls all the movement at a physical level (circulation of blood, expansion and recoiling of the chest cage etc.) and also at the Neuro- psychic level (the thought process, travelling of nerve impulses etc).
-All creativity whether sprouting of a seed or growth of a fetus to regeneration of cells, to creative ideas all are possible only through Vayu.
+It might not be the air that flows in the earth’s atmosphere, but the air itself can take various forms to control the movements in the cosmos as a whole.
+Due to Vayu there is vibration in the cosmos and in the body, the same vibration at a micro-level is responsible for the sustenance of life.
+In our body, it controls all the movement at a physical level (circulation of blood, expansion, and recoiling of the chest cage etc.) and also at the Neuro- psychic level (the thought process, traveling of nerve impulses etc).
+All creativity whether sprouting of a seed or growth of a fetus regeneration of cells, to creative ideas all are possible only through Vayu.

 The water element has the inherent property of cohesion.
-The water we see is composed of all five elements with dominance of Water element.
-In the cosmos the Water element is responsible for balancing the Fire element.
-So much so that the universe is visualised as a combination of Agni (fire) and Soma (Water).
-The fluidity and cohesiveness and coldness are the hall mark of the Water element.
-As in the cosmos, the water element balances the Agni in our body, it is responsible for maintaining the fluidity of various important body components and it is responsible for holding together of various tissues in our body.
-At the mental level it is responsible for the feelings of love and affection that ‘holds’ a family together.
+The water we see is composed of all five elements with the dominance of the Water element.
+In the cosmos, the Water element is responsible for balancing the Fire element.
+So much so that the universe is visualized as a combination of Agni (fire) and Soma (Water).
+The fluidity and cohesiveness and coldness are the hallmark of the Water element.
+As in the cosmos, the water element balances the Agni in our body, it is responsible for maintaining the fluidity of various important body components and it is responsible for holding together various tissues in our body.
+At the mental level, it is responsible for the feelings of love and affection that ‘hold’ a family together.

 The most important inherent property of the Earth element is to give substance.
-Like we described in the case of water, the earth we inhabit does not represent the Earth element.
-In the cosmos the earth element is responsible for giving matter the ability to be perceived, to exist, to get still in the dimensions of time and space.
+As we described in the case of water, the earth we inhabit does not represent the Earth element.
+In the cosmos, the earth element is responsible for giving matter the ability to be perceived, to exist, and to get still in the dimensions of time and space.
 When this matter comes under gravitational force, it results in weight.
-So in our body all that is substantive, heavy, stable and still is represented primarily by the earth element – for example, our bones.
-Due to its inherent properties the Earth element in our body gives anchorage or ‘holding capacity’.
+So in our body all that is substantive, heavy, stable, and still is represented primarily by the earth element – for example, our bones.
+Due to its inherent properties, the Earth element in our body gives anchorage or ‘holding capacity.